Dire Straits: 1985–1986: Brothers in Arms and international success

-Dire Straits returned to recording at the end of 1984 and began recording tracks at George Martin's AIR Studios in Montserrat for their upcoming fifth studio album, to be titled Brothers in Arms, with Mark Knopfler and Neil Dorfsman producing.
+At the end of 1984, Dire Straits began recording tracks at George Martin's AIR Studios in Montserrat for their upcoming fifth studio album, to be titled Brothers in Arms, with Mark Knopfler and Neil Dorfsman producing.

 The recording sessions saw further personnel changes.
-Taking the place of Tommy Mandel, Guy Fletcher joined Dire Straits full time so that the band had a permanent second keyboardist.
+Taking the place of Tommy Mandel, Guy Fletcher had joined Dire Straits full time so that the band had a permanent second keyboardist.
 Fletcher had previously worked as a session musician with Roxy Music and on Aztec Camera’s second album (released in 1984 and produced by Knopfler), and he had also worked with Knopfler on the Cal and Comfort and Joy soundtracks.
-Hal Lindes left the band early on during the recording sessions and was replaced in December 1984 by Jack Sonni, a New York-based guitarist and longstanding friend of Knopfler (although Sonni's contribution to the album was minimal).
+While Clark mostly concentrated (although not exclusively) on piano and organ, Fletcher specialised in the additional broader synthesizer tones which Knopfler's expanding arrangements now favoured and demanded.